Is it time to go green?

-The UK is turning green - not only did greenhouse gas emissions continue to fall last year, but renewable sources produced more energy than the UK’s eight nuclear power stations, for the first time ever.
+The UK is turning green - not only do greenhouse gas emissions continue to fall, but 2020 saw renewable sources produce more energy than fossil fuels, for the first time ever.

 So, is it time we all went green?

 Renewable energy is simply energy from sources that are not depleted when used, such as wind or solar power.